Cold Mountain (film): Plot

-Back in Cold Mountain, Ada's father has died, leaving her with no money and little means to run their farm in Black Cove.
-She survives on the kindness of her neighbors, particularly Esco and Sally Swanger, who eventually send for Ruby Thewes, an experienced farmer (and Stobrod's daughter), to help.
+Back in Cold Mountain, Ada's father has died.
+With no money and little means to run the family farm in Black Cove, she survives on the kindness of her neighbors, particularly Esco and Sally Swanger, who eventually send for Ruby Thewes, an experienced farmer (and Stobrod's daughter), to help.
 Together they bring Black Cove to working order and become close friends.
 Ada continues to write letters to Inman, hoping they will reunite and renew their romance.

-Ada has several tense encounters with Captain Teague, the leader of the local Home Guard who covets Ada and her property, and whose grandfather had once owned much of Cold Mountain.
-One day, Teague and his men kill Esco, and then torture Sally to coax her deserter sons out of hiding and kill them as well.
+Ada has several tense encounters with Captain Teague, the leader of the local Home Guard who covets Ada and her property.
+His grandfather once owned much of Cold Mountain.
+One day, Teague and his men kill Esco.
+They torture Sally to coax her deserter sons out of hiding and kill them as well.
 Ada and Ruby rescue Sally, who is traumatized and rendered mute.
 The women celebrate Christmas with Stobrod, who has come to Cold Mountain with fellow deserters and musicians Pangle and Georgia.

-While camping in the woods one night, Stobrod and Pangle are cornered by Teague and the Guard while Georgia secretly watches; Pangle inadvertently reveals they are deserters, and the Guard shoot Pangle and Stobrod.
-Georgia escapes and informs Ruby and Ada, who return to the scene to find Pangle dead and Stobrod badly wounded.
+While camping in the woods one night, Stobrod and Pangle are cornered by Teague and the Guard while Georgia secretly watches.
+Pangle inadvertently reveals they are deserters, and the Guard shoots Pangle and Stobrod.
+Georgia escapes and informs Ruby and Ada, who find Pangle dead and Stobrod badly wounded.
 The women and Stobrod take shelter in an abandoned Cherokee camp.
-Ada goes hunting for food and is reunited with Inman, who has finally returned to Cold Mountain.
-They return to the camp, and spend the night consummating their love.

-As they head home, Ada and Ruby are surrounded by Teague and his men, having captured and tortured Georgia for their whereabouts.
-Inman arrives and kills Teague and most of his posse in a gunfight.
-He then chases Teague's lieutenant, Bosie, and they exchange fast draws.
-Bosie is killed but Inman is mortally wounded.
+Ada hunts for food and is reunited with Inman, who has finally returned to Cold Mountain.
+They return to the camp and spend the night consummating their love.
+Heading home, Ada and Ruby are surrounded by Teague and his men, who had captured and tortured Georgia to learn their whereabouts.
+Inman arrives, and a gunfight occurs, resulting in Teague and most of his posse dying.
+Inman chases Bosie, Teague's lieutenant, and exchange fast draws.
+Bosie is killed, and Inman is mortally wounded.
 Ada finds and comforts Inman, who dies in her arms.

-Years later, it is revealed that Ada's night with Inman produced a daughter, Grace Inman, and that Ruby has married Georgia bearing two children.
+Years later, it is revealed that Ada's night with Inman produced a daughter, Grace Inman, and that Ruby has married Georgia and borne two children.
 With Stobrod and Sally, the family celebrates Easter together at Black Cove.